pyrevitlabs/pyRevit/README.md

 If you added scripts or panels while Revit is running, use the `reloadScripts` button from the `Settings` group to reload the changes.
 It'll search for the scripts and will update the buttons, disabling the missing and adding the newly found.

 ## Keeping your library up to date:
-Use the download updates button under the `Settings` pull down to fetch all the recent changes from the github repository.
+Use the `downloadUpdates` button under the `Settings` pull down to fetch all the recent changes from the github repository.

 ![DownloadUpdates](http://eirannejad.github.io/pyRevit/images/downloadUpdates.png)